KDE/digikam-doc/setup_application/collections_settings.rst

 Ignore Directories from your Collections
 ----------------------------------------

 The **Ignored Directories** view allows to setup the list of the directories to ignore while scanning collection contents.
 The directory names are case sensitive and must be separated by semicolon.
+The list of ignored directories does not support paths intentionally.
+Press on the **Currently ignored directories** link to show the list of directories already knows by digiKam internally.

 .. figure:: images/setup_ignored_directories.webp
     :alt: